mcguffin/acf-quickedit-fields/README.md

 WordPress plugin which adds Quick Edit functionality to Advanced Custom Fields Plugin ([Pro](http://www.advancedcustomfields.com/pro/) and [Free 5+](https://wordpress.org/plugins/advanced-custom-fields/).

+**Status**

+The plugin is currently undergoing review in the wporg plugin repository.
+If everything works well, it will be avaialable as [ACF QuickEdit Fields](https://wordpress.org/plugins/acf-quickedit-fields)

 Features
 --------
  - Show ACF field values in List views